 Mounted on --> Show the path of the mounted point

 # df -k

 Note: Even using the '-k' option also provides the same output as the default 'df' command.
 Both outputs provide the same data usage of file systems in block size which is measured in 1024 bytes.

 2. How to check the information of all the file system disk space?

 # df -a

 Note: The result of the above command is the same as the previous output, but here the '-a' option will list even all the fake/not-real filesystem along with the real files.
-As we know, that Linux always creates and populates file systems based on the running functionalities, it is called pseudo files system (means it will always create fake/not-real files based on its currently running system) and it will not appear in the rootfs file system of the distro image.
+As we know, Linux always creates and populates file systems based on the running functionalities, it is called a pseudo file system (means it will always create fake/not-real files based on its currently running system) and it will not appear in the rootfs file system of the distro image.
 Eg: proc,sysfs,etc.

 3. How to check the disk space in Human-Readable format?